Fast solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part II: nonlinearities and DAEs: Introduction

-For completeness, here we repeat the discussion from the companion paper \cite{irk1} regarding the relation of Discontinuous Galerkin (DG) discretizations in time to IRK methods.
+\begin{remark}[Discontinuous Galerkin (DG) in time] For completeness, here we repeat the discussion from the companion paper \cite{irk1} regarding the relation of DG discretizations in time to IRK methods.
 After linearization, DG discretizations in time give rise to linear algebraic systems of the form

-The coefficients $m_{ij}$ correspond to a temporal mass matrix, the coefficients $\delta_{ij}$ correspond to a DG weak derivative with upwind numerical flux, and the unknowns $\mathbf{u}_i$ are the coefficients of the polynomial expansion of the approximate solution (for example, see \cite{hn,Akrivis2011,Lasaint1974,Makridakis2006}).
-Both of the coefficient matrices $\{m_{ij}\}$ and $\{\delta_{ij}\}$ are invertible.
+The coefficients $t_{ij}$ correspond to a temporal mass matrix, the coefficients $\delta_{ij}$ correspond to a DG weak derivative with upwind numerical flux, and the unknowns $\mathbf{u}_i$ are the coefficients of the polynomial expansion of the approximate solution (for example, see \cite{hn,Akrivis2011,Lasaint1974,Makridakis2006}).
+Both of the coefficient matrices $\{t_{ij}\},\{\delta_{ij}\}$ are invertible.
 It can be seen that the algebraic form of the DG in time discretization is closely related to the implicit Runge-Kutta system \eqref{eq:k0} and, in fact, \eqref{eq:dg-in-time} can be recast in the form of \eqref{eq:k0} using the invertibility of the matrix $\{\delta_{ij}\}$.
 In particular, the degree-$p$ DG method using $(p+1)$-point Radau quadrature, which is exact for polynomials of degree $2p$, is equivalent to the Radau IIA collocation method \cite{Makridakis2006}, which is used for many of the numerical results in \Cref{sec:numerics}.
-Thus, although the remainder of this paper focuses on fully implicit Runge-Kutta, the algorithms developed here can also be applied to DG discretizations in time on fixed slab-based meshes.
+Thus, although the remainder of this paper focuses on fully implicit Runge-Kutta, the algorithms developed here can also be applied to DG discretizations in time on fixed slab-based meshes. \end{remark}